 Retinal artery occlusion is most often found in male patients in their sixties and older, and usually affects only one eye.

 The primary symptom of retinal artery occlusion is sudden vision loss in one eye.
 The location of your vision loss will depend on which portion of the artery has become affected. their eyes.
 Like retinal vein occlusion, there are two types of retinal artery occlusion with slightly different symptoms:

 The best way to avoid retinal artery occlusion is to manage your risk factors and prevent symptoms from appearing in the first place.
-While there is no single proven cure for retinal artery occlusion, Dr. Parvus can employ several therapeutic techniques to help manage your symptoms.
+While there is no single proven cure for retinal artery occlusion, Dr. Brown can employ several therapeutic techniques to help manage your symptoms.
 These techniques include: